 As already described before, the parts of your personality that you can work with can be:

 So, what to do with all these elements of personality?

-In short, we should always face them, accept them wholeheartedly, and finally, transform and reintegrate them entirely into our being, using an appropriate technique.
+In short, we should always face them, accept them wholeheartedly, and finally, transform and reintegrate them entirely with our being, using an appropriate technique.
 We should never fight them!
 All these aspects have deeply hidden, genuinely positive intentions for us.
 Those intentions have been gradually distorted into apparently negative behavior during extended periods of time, because of numerous misconceptions, limited perception, and challenging environment.